Empowering Staff and Fostering a Positive School Culture: Strategies for Administrators and Deans

 Building and maintaining a positive school culture is no easy task.
-While “positive school culture” isn’t something that is easy to define or quantify, we do know some elements of what it feels like – students are eager and engaged in learning, staff feel supported and empowered to do their best work, and parents/guardians are meaningfully involved and invited into the school community.
-And implementing a Positive Behavioral Interventions and Supports (PBIS) system can be a highly effective way to build positive school culture and support student achievement.
+While “positive school culture” isn’t something that is easy to define or quantify, we do know some elements of what it feels like – students are eager and engaged in learning, staff feels supported and empowered to do their best work, and parents/guardians are meaningfully involved and invited into the school community.
+And implementing a Positive Behavioral Interventions and Supports (PBIS) system can be a highly effective way to build positive school culture and track student behaviors.

 Schools that effectively implement PBIS use strategic teams to implement practices and tiered interventions that are informed by research and developed with student and family feedback.
-They regularly progress monitor towards their goals and “use data to identify strengths, uncover needs,” and determine next steps.
+They regularly monitor progress toward their goals and “use data to identify strengths, uncover needs,” and determine the next steps.

 A key area of focus in PBIS is student behavior.
 And it is in the area of data management where a school can often go wrong when implementing PBIS.
 They may have too many data points to collect, unclear or incomplete data, or not enough time or resources to compile and analyze their collected data.

 To combat this, schools are more often turning to solutions that integrate data collection and management within their other school platforms.
 Specifically, integrating with their Student Information System (SIS).
 While academic and attendance data is most easily stored in SIS, tracking behavior logs and referrals can also be made easier, too.

 Streamlined and customizable behavior entries and referrals

 Creating behavior logs in SIS accomplishes two things.
 First, it allows your staff to use a platform they already use regularly.
 There is no need to learn a new software, remember a new login, or export student information from one system to another.
 Secondly, your users are able to streamline their processes for creating behavior logs and/or referrals to track student behaviors.
 Every team member can efficiently create a positive or negative behavior log, include the same information in that log, and trust that it is securely stored and available to be referenced.